ThomasSchwartz18/MOATAppSpectra/README.md

 Once the packages are present, `pip install -r requirements.txt` will install WeasyPrint and the Flask endpoints will be able to stream PDF responses.

+The web UI now detects the browser platform and defaults report downloads to HTML when the client is not running on Linux.
+On those systems the PDF option is disabled with an explanatory note so users understand the limitation.
+Linux installations that satisfy the native dependencies keep PDF selected by default and can continue exporting PDF reports without any extra steps.

 If your Linux distribution installs WeasyPrint libraries in non-standard locations, set the `WEASYPRINT_NATIVE_LIB_PATHS` environment variable to include paths that contain the required `.so` files.